Lymphatic Damage Caused by Stress

-1. Support healthy lymphatic circulation
+- Support healthy lymphatic circulation.

-- Support healthy stress response
+- Support healthy stress response.

-- Mitigate impact of stress
+- Mitigate impact of stress.

 According to Ayurveda, there are numerous diet and lifestyle tools to accomplish this, including:

 - Living a lifestyle in sync with nature’s rhythms.

 - Boosting lymphatic flow.

-Two Adaptogenic Herbs that Address the Stress-Lymph Connection
+Two Adaptogenic Herbs for Stress-Lymph Connection

-Turmeric (Curcuma longa) is an herb that has been used for thousands of years, and the research continues to be impressive.
-With over 300 active constituents, turmeric has been found to support the production of new brain cells during stress, naturally lower cortisol levels, increase antioxidant stress-fighting activity and boost lymphatic circulation.
-(6,8,14,15) Turmeric is also emerging as an adaptogenic herb for stress-related mood concerns.
-(10)
+Turmeric (Curcuma longa) has been used for thousands of years, and modern research has confirmed its usefulness.
+With over 300 active constituents, turmeric has been found to support production of new brain cells during stress, naturally lower cortisol levels, increase antioxidant stress-fighting activity and boost lymphatic circulation.6,8,14,15Turmeric is also an adaptogenic herb for stress-related mood concerns.10

-Turmeric has also been shown to boost the immune system’s natural ability to deliver beneficial antibodies to areas of stress, supporting a healthy lymphatic response to stress.
-(8)
+Turmeric has also been shown to boost the immune system’s natural ability to deliver beneficial antibodies to areas of stress, supporting a healthy lymphatic response to stress.8